Grotke/gunter/README.md

 This app determines which section of the title is relevant for grouping videos together into a series.

-This app was meant to deal with the fact that there's no way to ignore or follow a series.
+This app was created to deal with the fact that there's no way to ignore or follow a series.

 The closest thing is a playlist, which is managed by the channel.
 But some channels don't maintain playlists and others don't group videos in a useful way.
 They may group all three videos under GMOD even though they represent two different game modes.
 Playlists also don't allow you to only be notified when a video is added to a certain playlist.
 Plus in order to get notified, you'd have to be subscribed to the channel.